For the Community

 Sarah Fletcher held multiple sessions at Uplands school for students with profound learning disabilities.
 During that time the students created a piece for the Making it Art performance which was in partnership with Reach Inclusive Arts.

 Our team will be providing after school creative sessions at Colebrook Infants school for children in year 1 and 2, and Erin Chivers will be heading to Hazlewood Academy to teach carnival fusion classes.

-Maria-Louise Flexen will continue with her sessions at Ashgrove House nursing home.
+Marie-Louise Flexen will continue with her sessions at Ashgrove House nursing home.

 Healthy school programme: Zoe Humphries and Megan Howe will be at Hazlewood Academy, focusing on self-esteem in girls and emotional well-being (mixed).

 SWINDON DANCE & THE AGE OF CREATIVITY FESTIVAL

 We are delighted to announce our involvement with the Voluntary Arts Age of Creativity Festival.